MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/C-AL-Data-Types.md

 # C/AL Data Types
 C/AL uses variables to store data of various types.
 By declaring variables of the correct type, you do the following:

--   Create faster code.
+-   Create faster code

--   Save space.
+-   Save space

--   Avoid run-time errors because of overflow.
+-   Avoid run-time errors because of overflow

--   Avoid run-time errors that are caused by impossible type conversions.
+-   Avoid run-time errors that are caused by impossible type conversions

  For example, if you know that a variable will always contain a number between 0 and 700, then you should use an integer variable instead of a decimal variable.
 Any calculations that are performed will be faster because four bytes per integer operation are used instead of twelve bytes per decimal operation.
 However, you must use a data type that can hold every possible value that is needed in your calculations.
 For example, if you try to store the value 1233.3456 in an integer variable, then the result will be an error.